Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 For example, assume that you are playing a two-disk game.
 You boot with disk 1 and at some point the game asks you to insert disk 2 and press the space key.
 Just press 2 (the key assigned to the second image file) and the space key at the same time and you're good to go.

-Alternatively, you can also press the GRAPH key when the computer is trying to read the file.
-The CAPS LED will light up and the computer will freeze until you release GRAPH and press the appropriate file key (or you can press GRAPH again if you change your mind and want to keep using the same disk).
+Alternatively, you can also press the `GRAPH` key when the computer is trying to read the file.
+The CAPS lock LED will light up and the computer will freeze until you release `GRAPH` and press the appropriate file key (or you can press `GRAPH` again if you change your mind and want to keep using the same disk).
 This is useful when having to directly press an alphanumeric key while disk access is performed is a problem (for example, you are in the BASIC prompt and you want to trigger a file change when executing a FILES command: the pressed key would be added to "FILES" causing a Syntax Error).

 #### 3.9.3.
 Rules and restrictions